Speaking Speed Control of End-to-End Speech Synthesis using Sentence-Level Conditioning: Experiments and Results

 \subsubsection{Subjective Evaluation}

 We conducted MOS tests on the naturalness of the fast-, normal-, and slow-speed speech samples synthesized by each system.
 The length of the fast- and slow-speed speech were set as 70\% and 150\% of the length of the normal-speed speech, respectively.
 Each system was trained with the expressive dataset.
 For each system, fifteen speech samples were generated.
-A total of 20 native Koreans participated, and they were asked to score the naturalness of the synthesized-speech samples from 1 to 5.
+A total of 20 native Koreans participated.
+They were asked to score the naturalness of the synthesized-speech samples from 1 to 5.
 The naturalness of the speech synthesized by the DCTTS system is also compared for the normal-speed speech.

 The MOS test results are presented in Figure \ref{fig:result_mos}.
 The performances of the proposed SCTTS and SCTTS-GST systems were comparable to or better than those of other approaches.
-Furthermore, at a slow-speed, the proposed systems outperform other approaches drastically.
-Because the proposed systems generate slow-speed speech by lengthening the specific phoneme, word, or silence longer than others, while the other systems synthesize slow-speed speech by equally lengthening.
+Furthermore, at a slow speed, the proposed systems outperform other approaches drastically.
+Because the proposed systems generate slow-speed speech by lengthening the specific phoneme, word, or silence longer than the others, whereas other systems synthesize slow-speed speech by equally lengthening.
 The unnaturalness of speech generated from other approaches was more noticeable with the slow-speed speech than the fast-speed speech.